RobertPietraru/bloc.nvim/README.md

 - **Bloc Template Generation**: Quickly generate boilerplate code for your BLoC classes, including events, states, and the bloc itself.

 - **Bloc Widget Wrapping**: Effortlessly wrap your Flutter widgets with bloc-related classes, such as `BlocBuilder` and `BlocProvider`, with a few simple commands.
-Flutter Blocify eliminates the hassle of manually importing and setting up these widgets, allowing you to focus on your app's core logic.
+Bloc.nvim eliminates the hassle of manually importing and setting up these widgets, allowing you to focus on your app's core logic.

 ## Installation